Basic Usage Tutorial#

 plt.show()

-# Plot PSD band powers grouped by genotype
+# PSD band powers grouped by genotype

 g = ep.plot_catplot(